 A Teenage Girl with High-Functioning Autism Shares Her Experiences

 Middle school is an intimidating time for most students, but for students with autism spectrum disorder, it can be a veritable minefield of hidden curriculum rules, social misunderstandings and cliques - and that's before they even get to the academics!
 In Middle School: The Stuff Nobody Tells You About, a teenager with high-functioning autism relates her own experiences in middle school.
 Aimed at young teens, Middle School tackles the issues that girls this age care about: fitting in, making friends, wearing the right clothes, succeeding academically and more.
 The book's "for teens, by teens" approach makes it an easy, fun read while giving readers practical tips that they can use in their everyday lives.
 Haley - already an accomplished artist - also illustrated the book.
 Preface by Susan J. Moreno.
 Foreword by Diane Adreon, PhD.

 MEET THE AUTHOR

 Haley Moss was born in Boca Raton, Florida, and was diagnosed with high-functioning autism at the age of 3.
 Her prognosis was not promising.
-However, Haley has defied the odds and is now a student at one of the top private schools in the nation.
-Through her writing, she wants to help kids on the autism spectrum get through daily challenges in school, both socially and academically.
+However, Haley has defied the odds and is now pursuing a law degree.
+Through her writing, she wants to help children and youth on the autism spectrum get through daily challenges in school, both socially and academically.
 Haley is also widely recognized as a pop artist.